-This Just Careers Training S2-S3 course, SIRCHCS201 Support the Supply of Pharmacy Medicines and Pharmacy only Medicines meets the requirements of QCPP accreditation.
+This Just Careers Training S2-S3 course, SIRCIND002 Support the supply of Pharmacy Medicines and Pharmacist Only Medicines meets the requirements of QCPP accreditation.

 Participants will cover the following areas;